edibotopic/edibotopic-website/content/blog/2023-06-12-write-height.md

 It has been quite therapeutic writing code for a small project without needing to think about how the application will run on different browsers and devices.
 It is almost certain that Sqong has issues that I am not aware of that I will soon learn from.

-Most of my messy, self-directed journey through programming has involved web-based projects.
+Most of my journey through programming to date has involved web-based projects.
 This has yielded some nice, shareable projects.
 I increasingly think — however — that my work could be improved with a stronger handle on fundamentals like memory management.
 That may require forgetting about the web as a target for a while.